shivani329/phase-0-tracks/web_dev/request_cycle/http_requests.md

 List of common HTTP status codes:

-	1. 200 OK
+	1. 200 = okay
+		 everything loaded ok
-	2. 300 Multiple Choices
+	2. 300 = multiple choices
-	3. 301 Moved Permanently
-	4. 302 Found
-	5. 304 Not Modified
-	6. 307 Temporary Redirect
-	7. 400 Bad Request
-	8. 401 Unauthorized
-	9. 403 Forbidden
-	10. 404 Not Found
-	11. 410 Gone
-	12. 500 Internal Server Error
-	13. 501 Not Implemented
-	14. 503 Service Unavailable
-	15. 550 Permission denied
+		There were different choices to load, and one was selected.
+IE different index.html pages, one for each specific language.
+Only loaded the one for your langauge
+		New url was assigned to the typed in url.
+	3. 304 = not modified
+		GET requested is allowed, but docoument is not modified.
+	4. 403 = forbidden
+		Server understood, but cannot fill request.
+	5. 404 = not found
+		Server didn't find a matching url to request info from.

 What is the difference between a GET request and a POST request?
 When might each be used?

 		GET requests: requests data from a specified resource POST requests: submits data to be processed to a specified resource